felipegscont/zpmeow/ARCHITECTURE.md

 ## 📋 Overview

-ZPMeow is a WhatsApp API built with **Clean Architecture** principles, providing a robust and scalable solution for WhatsApp integration.
+meow is a meow API built with **Clean Architecture** principles, providing a robust and scalable solution for meow integration.
 The architecture follows a 4-layer approach with clear separation of concerns and dependency inversion.

-**🎯 Current Status**: 85% of WhatsApp methods implemented and tested, with comprehensive test coverage validating the architecture's robustness.
+**🎯 Current Status**: 85% of meow methods implemented and tested, with comprehensive test coverage validating the architecture's robustness.

 ## 🎯 Core Principles